How to Wrap Your Gifts: 6 Basic Techniques

 6. To fill, fold the top piece of the triangle flap down.
 There should be a pocket inside.
 Fill with your card or goodies and seal with a sticker or some tape

-5. Easy Wrap for Flowers or Bouquets
+4. Easy Festive Wrap for Flowers or Bouquets

 Remove your supermarket flowers’ plastic and aesthetic wrapping, and choose one that will make an impact, or just bring a laugh to your recipient.
 For example, why not customise our wrapping paper with a bright Christmassy red “Every day I’m brusseling” around a plain white flower bouquet?
 All you’ll need is a pretty, classy, or funny Christmas wrapping paper and some tape.